 - Aug.
 30, 2018 – LCME kickoff event

-- Seven self-study committees, including one comprised entirely of medical students, will meet regularly to assess OHSU in the context of the LCME's 12 standards and 93 associated elements
+- Seven self-study committees, including one comprised entirely of medical students, met regularly to assess OHSU in the context of the LCME's 12 standards and 93 associated elements.

 - Jan.
 12-15, 2020 – LCME site visit

-The LCME accreditation process provides us with an opportunity to review all aspects of our medical education program, to assess challenges and to chart a course for enhancing it.
+The LCME accreditation process provided us with an opportunity to review all aspects of our medical education program, to assess challenges and to chart a course for enhancing the program.
 The last full-scale accreditation review for the OHSU School of Medicine was in January 2012.